githubtraining/communicating-using-markdown/responses/01_turn-on-ghp.md

 2. Then on the lower left, click **Pages**
 3. In the **GitHub Pages** section, use the **Select source** drop-down menu to select `main` as your GitHub Pages publishing source.
 4. Click the **Save** button.
+5. Read the page.
+Make no changes to the Theme.
+When ready under your repository name at the upper right click **Issues(1)**
+6. Then click on the **closed** issue and scroll down to find your last progress and instruction for the next step.

 > _I may take up to a minute to respond as I wait for GitHub Pages to create a deployment of your repository_.